opencog/atomspace/Design-Notes-D.md

 ; visibility into the parent, without corrupting the parent contents.
 (AtomSpace "bootstrap" (AtomSpaceOf (Link)))

-; Define a boostrap sequence.
+; Define a bootstrap sequence.
 The definition will be in the base space, ; but when executed, the results will be placed in the provided ; bootstrap space.
 The `PureExecLink` provides this execution isolation.
 (cog-execute!
-	; Execute a sequence of steps to load the boostrap space, ; and get things started in there.
+	; Execute a sequence of steps to load the bootstrap space, ; and get things started in there.
 	(PureExec
 		; Step one: Open the StorageNode: